 Hamilton Institute of Rural Learning (HIRL)

-Discover Outdoors, Family Fun, Hamilton, Things To Do Hamilton
+Discover Outdoors, Family Fun, Things To Do Hamilton

 The Hamilton Institute of Rural Learning (HIRL) is a multi-purpose, native based precinct that showcases sustainability values in its buildings, gardens and parklands.
 The building was designed by students from the Royal Melbourne Institute of Technology and is made out of mud-brick with a soaring high galvanized roof supported by reclaimed power poles.
 Aimed at providing new skills to the long-term unemployed, the building was funded by the community employment programmes and completed in 1986.